Cultural layer

 Hydroarcheology, pedoarcheology and archeologic geomorphology also develop actively.
 Various paleoecological reconstructions can be presented on a base of the properties of Cultural Layer, character of their interactions with soils and lithological layers.
 There is a large variety of Cultural Layer - from weak traces in geological material disturbed by humans or weakly changed soil up to the thick anthropogenic layers, transforming the micro- and mesoforms or creating new forms of relief.
-The thickest Cultural Layer of the long-term settlements (tels, villages) includes soil horizons or profiles, which indicate the restoration of the natural soil-forming process.
+The thickest Cultural Layer of the long-term settlements (tells, villages) includes soil horizons or profiles, which indicate the restoration of the natural soil-forming process.
 Cultural Layer of the settlements in forest-steppe, steppe and especially subtropical zones become considerably complicated since Eneolith and Bronze Age comparing with earlier Cultural Layer.
 The processes of social and economic differentiation sharply increase in different landscapes at that time together with the related processes of settling.
 A variety of settlements and engineering constructions appear at that time: short- and long-term settlements, breeding centers, fortification and sacral monuments.

 As a result, Cultural Layer became very different in properties and spatially variable.
 Settlements are allocated to different water sources.
 Ancient civilizations were tightly linked to river valleys, and ancient settlements occurred on high floodplains, terraces, and valley slopes.
 Later, they appeared on interfluves.
 They were also common on coasts of lakes and rivers.
 Shifts in the position of coastlines led to shifts in the position of settlements.
 Catastrophic floods could completely destroy ancient settlements, so that only their Cultural Layers were preserved.
 Cultural Layers are surface formations.
 They may be included in the profile of fully developed soils replacing some of the soil horizons; they may be altered by the subsequent soil formation with the creation of the new horizonation of the profile.